SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 In the **Preview** section at the right, a preview of the selected layout settings is immediately displayed to visualize your selections.
 {{< /c8y-admon-info >}}

-You have created a report, in step 6 you will learn how to add widgets.
+You have successfully created a report.

 Follow the instructions below to create a new report.
-You may need to check if you meet the [requirements](/cockpit/working-with-reports/) first.
+It may be necessary to check if you meet the [requirements](/cockpit/working-with-reports/) first.

 Go to the [Working with reports](/cockpit/working-with-reports/) for more on how to edit and delete reports.